-For the year ended 31st March 2018, the Company was entitled to exemption under Section 477 (2) of the Companies Act 2006 relating to small companies.
+For the year ended 31st March 2019, the Company was entitled to exemption under Section 477 (2) of the Companies Act 2006 relating to small companies.
+No members have required the company to obtain an audit of its accounts for the year in question in accordance with Section 476 of the Companies Act 2006.

-No members have required the company to obtain an audit of its accounts for the year in question in accordance with Section 476 of the Companies Act requirements of the Act with respect to accounting records and for the preparation of accounts:
+The Directors acknowledge their responsibility for complying with the requirements of the Act with respect to accounting records and for the preparation of accounts: